Image © ITV Studios, 1969

 Edward Brayshaw

-Character & Episode: Paul Lang in The Trouble with Women
+Character & Episode: Paul Lang in The Trouble With Women

 Born: 18/10/1933, Central Coast, New South Wales, Australia (as Edward John Brayshaw)